Opinion: The shape of the new Biafra - YNaija

 The way to the new Biafra is through self and nation building.
 Develop yourself and get ready to play a part, develop your land and your people, train them, help them and give them good governance if you are in a position of power.

-In fact, we already have Biafra but we do not realise it; we do not cherish it; we betray it; we steal from it; we cheat on it; we kill it.
+In fact we already have Biafra but we do not realize it; we do not cherish it; we betray it; we steal from it; we cheat on it; we kill it.

 The East is already Biafra but we do not nurture it because of the selfish and stealing leaders we have in Igboland.
-How can we realise Biafra when a governor uses the people’s money to erect Christmas Trees while slashing the salaries of workers and pensioners and still not paying them the rest?
-How can we realise Biafra when a governor has turned the state government to his own family’s business and we do nothing about it?
-How can we realise Biafra when a governor instead of paying his people decides to deceive them with a fake and non-existent airline?
+How can we realize Biafra when a governor uses the people’s money to erect Christmas Trees while slashing the salaries of workers and pensioners and still not paying them the rest?
+How can we realize Biafra when a governor has turned the state government to his own family’s business and we do nothing about it?
+How can we realize Biafra when a governor instead of paying his people decides to deceive them with a fake and non-existent airline?

 Or do we talk about Biafra in Enugu State, the original capital of Biafra where Ugwuanyi ran to Abuja to laugh and pose for pictures with Buhari when his people had been massacred?
 How can we have Biafra when after the massacre, Ugwuanyi welcomes the Sultan of Sokoto with fanfare and praise instead of expressing anger and threatening retaliation for the death of his people just like El Rufai threatened that the Fulanis would in this 2012 tweet: “We write this for all to read.
 Anyone, soldier or not that kills the Fulani takes a loan repayable one day no matter how long it takes.”

-Where is this where instead of patronising Innoson Motors who is right there with us, they are still buying Toyota and BMW cars?
-Where is this Biafra, my people?
+Where is this where instead of patronizing Innoson Motors who is right there with us, they are still buying Toyota and BMW cars?
+Where is this Biafra my people?

 We cannot have Biafra until we develop Igboland and make it Biafra.
 Nothing is holding us from making sure the leaders of Igboland lead honestly and accountably.

-Note: While writing this article, I also saw one by the Areafada, Charly Boy, titled: “This Illusion called Biafra” which expressed most of the same sentiments in my piece in a better way.
+NOTE: While writing this article, I also saw one by the Areafada, Charly Boy, which expressed most of the same sentiments in my piece in a better way.

-Op–ed pieces and contributions are the opinions of the writers only and do not represent the opinions of Y!/YNaija

 Chilee Agunanna is a Nigerian journalist and you can reach him on Social Media @ChileeChills.